 Some additional things to remember:

 - You will be traveling to a site other than Princeton University to take the MCAT.
-A list of test sites is available on the MCAT website.
+A complete list of test sites is available on the MCAT website.

 - You will be charged additional fees for changing your date or your test center location after you've registered, so think carefully about where and when before you complete your registration (the change fees are lower if you register early, which is another benefit to registering ASAP).